 Most cats will get on famously with a new arrival in the household but a baby does bring a whole change of routine and lifestyle for your cat.
 The character of your cat - whether shy or confident - will affect how they react to this new experience.
 It's important to remember that even though you have a new baby and all the sleepless nights to contend with, you still have a responsibility to keep your cat healthy and happy.
-The new and unusual noises, smells, objects and restrictions are all potentially unsettling for your cat.
-Your cat will have been used to having your undivided attention before the birth and a sudden change in priorities can further worry them.
+Your cat will have been used to having your undivided attention before the birth and the sudden change in priorities can be unsettling for them.